 The sky really is the limit here.
 And a weekend is the perfect amount of time to spend indulging in what makes you happy.
 As we’ve said, decide what you want your weekend to revolve around and then put your plans into action.

-Keep an Eye Out for Weekend Getaway Deals
+Watch for Weekend Getaway Deals

 There are thousands of ways to save on weekend getaways, and thousands of companies who want to help you do so!
 You can sign up for email newsletters that will deliver travel deals straight to your inbox.